 - Captain Raymond Dearcop, Lake Section: Captain Dearcop has 20 years of service, including three as police captain.
 He is currently assigned as a patrol captain in the West Division.

-- Captain Peter Leach, Central Section: Captain Leach has 30 years of service, including four as a police captain.
+- Captain David M. Smith, Central Section: Captain Smith has 22 years of service, and was recently promoted to police captain.
 He is currently assigned as the Downtown Detail Captain.

 - Captain Tony McMullen, Genesee Section: Captain McMullen has 19 years of service, including three as police captain.
 He is currently assigned as Acting Commander for the West Division.